-The Company has minimum commitments related to the Company's license agreements and endorsement agreements with brand ambassadors.
-The Company sources, distributes, advertises and sells watches pursuant to its exclusive license agreements with unaffiliated licensors.
+The Company has minimum commitments related to the Company's license agreements and endorsement agreements with brand ambassadors, and also includes service agreements.
+The Company sources, distributes, advertises and sells watches and jewelry pursuant to its exclusive license agreements with unaffiliated licensors.
 Royalty amounts under the license agreements are generally based on a stipulated percentage of revenues, although most of these agreements contain provisions for the payment of minimum annual royalty amounts.
 The license agreements have various terms, and some have renewal options, provided that minimum sales levels are achieved.
 Additionally, the license agreements require the Company to pay minimum annual advertising amounts.
-As of January 31, 2022, the total amount of the Company's minimum commitments related to its license agreements and endorsement agreements was \$283.2 million, payable in the next five years.
+As of January 31, 2023, the total amount of the Company's minimum commitments related to its license agreements and endorsement agreements, which includes service agreements was \$278.0 million, payable in the next nine years.